 The neighborhood is located on the same site as the old Inca neighborhood of T’oqokachi.
-Its architecture has a corridor shape with a Latin cross plant, a simple facade, and a belfry.
+Its architecture features a corridor plan with a Latin cross, a simple facade, and a belfry.
 It is kept inside a rich pictorial collection where the Cuzco author Fabián Pérez de Medina stands out on the life and miracles of San Blas, bishop martyr.

 In this monument, some artistic values, such as a canvas of the resurrection of Lázaro, etc.